 On Saturday, June 24th, architect Anderson Kenny will lead a morning walking tour of the Lawrence Park hilltop for a program called “Breakfast with Mr. Bates,” organized by Bronxville agents Susan Law and Rita Steinkamp.
 The event will center around the neighborhood’s homes designed by William Augustus Bates, the architect from Lawrence’s hometown of Monroe, Michigan, who effectively became his partner in crafting some of Westchester’s most iconic dwellings.

 Among the tour’s highlights will be three homes presently listed with our Bronxville brokerage, along with a handful of other Bates residences.
-The group will assemble on the green at Wellington Circle (named for Lawrence’s brother-in-law, who encouraged him to purchase the property), and end with breakfast on the porch at 7 Valley Road, which will be open for first-floor viewing.
+The highlights couldn’t be more spectacular:

 6 Chestnut Avenue